 You can choose to output the scoring data to a database, file, Analytic Server, or Cognos BI server.
-Supported file types include text (\.txt, \.csv), Excel, the \.sav format used by IBM SPSS Statistics, SAS, and those supported by IBM SPSS Data Collection.
-See the topic "File destination" for more information.
+Supported file types include text (.txt, .csv), Excel, the .sav format used by IBM SPSS Statistics, SAS, and those supported by Data Collection.
+See the topic "File destination" on page 82 for more information.